Q-1. What

 media attention, and investors will be beating a path to our doors.

-We will begin producing and selling the modular plants that will make fuels from
+We will begin producing and selling small plants that will make fuels from

-CO2 and off-peak wind energy.
-No one else will be able to do that, so we will
+CO2, CH4, H2Oand off-peak wind energy.
+No one else will

 be able to command strong profit margins on these plants.

-The payback on the Windfuels plants will be about 2 years.
-They will sell
+The payback on the Windfuels plants will be under 3 years.
+There will be hundreds

-of wind farm owners all over the world standing in line to buy them, as fast
+of thousands of wind farm owners all over the world standing in line to buy them,

 as we can make them.